MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 ---
-title: Use one-click ingestion to ingest data from Azure Event Hubs into Azure Data Explorer.
+title: Ingest data from Azure Event Hubs into Azure Data Explorer using the ingestion wizard.
-description: In this article, you learn how to ingest (load) data into Azure Data Explorer from Azure Event Hubs using the one-click experience. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022
+description: In this article, you learn how to ingest (load) data into Azure Data Explorer from Azure Event Hubs using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 07/13/2022
 ---
 # Use one-click ingestion to create an Azure Event Hubs data connection for Azure Data Explorer